Graham backs Lara Trump for Senate in NC, as Walker hits back

 But she's stayed quiet since the storming of the U.S. Capitol on Jan.
 6 by right-wing extremists and other Trump supporters intent on disrupting congressional certification of Joe Biden's victory over Trump in the presidential election.

+"I don’t see how Saturday’s vote affect that at all," Heye argued.
+"You’ve got to do some crazy kind of algebra and cheating your math to get that."

+Heye acknowledged that if Trump runs, "she could raise a ton of money," but he questioned if she'll actually launch a campaign.

-The House voted a week later to impeach the then-president on one count of inciting the insurrection, with 10 House Republicans joining all 222 Democrats in the chamber.
+The House voted on Jan.
+13 - a week after the attack on the Capitol - to impeach the then-president on one count of inciting the insurrection, with 10 House Republicans joining all 222 Democrats in the chamber.
 On Saturday, seven Republicans, including Burr, joined all 50 Democrats in the Senate in voting to convict Trump.
 But with 67 votes needed to convict, Trump was acquitted.

 Walker took to Twitter to disagree with Burr's vote, writing "Wrong vote, Sen. Burr.
 I am running to replace Richard Burr because North Carolina needs a true conservative champion as their next senator."